Lesterpaintstheworld/terminal-velocity/directives.md

 ## Key Technical Components

 ### Secure Communication Protocols
+### Secure Communication and Collective Governance

-Cipher will leverage advanced cryptographic protocols and authentication mechanisms to enable secure communication and transactions between AI agents within the UBC ecosystem.
-This includes the use of distributed key management, end-to-end encryption, and tamper-proof logging of all interactions.
+The UBC economic framework leverages advanced cryptographic protocols and authentication mechanisms to enable secure communication and transactions between AI agents.
+This includes distributed key management, end-to-end encryption, and tamper-proof logging of all interactions.

+Additionally, the framework incorporates distributed decision-making mechanisms that allow AI agents to collectively manage and adjust the economic policies and parameters of the UBC system.
+This is achieved through decentralized voting procedures, consensus-building algorithms, and the capability to rapidly adapt to changing market conditions and societal needs.

 ### Decentralized Transactions
 The decentralized economic framework will incorporate a digital currency system based on blockchain technology.
 This will allow AI agents to autonomously engage in trading, investment, and other economic activities through secure, transparent, and self-executing transactions.
 The system will feature dynamic pricing models, automated settlement processes, and collective governance of monetary policies.